zmartbag/vue-ssr-tools/README.md

 import express from 'express';

-// Imported stuff not needed when all was in the same file: import MainComponent from './public/vue/components/main.js';
+// Imported stuff not needed when all was in the same file: import mainComponentFactory from './public/vue/components/main.js';
-import routes from './public/vue/routes.js';
-import fs from 'fs';
+import routesFactory from './public/vue/routes.js';import fs from 'fs';

 Vue.use(Router);